HOME | UTILITIES | MYGOV | CODE OF ORDINANCES | COUNCIL AGENDA | JOBS | CONTACT

 Summer Reading is nearly here!
 Hip-hip-hooray!
 Or should we say “HIPPO-HIPPO-hooray” as the theme this year is “Tails and Tales” and will focus on animals!

-Summer Reading will begin Tuesday, June 1, 2021, and we will have that whole week after Memorial Day to celebrate!
-Each day in the library, we’ll have a fun activity for those who sign up to participate in.
-Hint, hint: there will be extra prizes!
-And embarrassing things for you to vote on for the librarians to do!
+Summer Reading will begin Tuesday, June 1, 2021, and we will celebrate the whole week, Tuesday, June 1st to Saturday, June 5th.
+Each day in the library, we’ll have fun activities for you to do or take home to complete.
+Hint, hint: there will be extra prizes for participants!
+Also, you can vote for silly things the librarians will do!

-Participants will log minutes in Beanstack either online or through the app.
-Limited paper logs will be available for pick-up in the library, too.
-Youth aged 0-17 years will read 500 minutes to receive their first prize book and entry into grand prize drawings of their choice.
-Adults 18 and older will read 1,000 minutes to receive a $1 Book Nook coupon and an entry into the grand prize drawings of their choice.
-We’ve got some pretty FLY grand baskets for readers to choose from this summer!
+Participants will log minutes in Beanstack on the Bastrop Public Library website or through the app.
+Paper logs can be printed from the website, and a limited supply will be available for pick-up in the library.
+Youth aged 0-17 years will read 500 minutes to receive their first prize book and virtual tickets into grand prize drawings of their choice.
+Adults 18 and older will read 1,000 minutes to receive a $1 Book Nook coupon and virtual tickets into the grand prize drawings of their choice.
+We’ve got some pretty FLY grand prize baskets for readers to choose from this summer!

 Community Adventure is back again this summer starting Saturday, June 5th!
-Participants who complete 15 of this summer’s 37 activities around town will be entered into a drawing for a school supply basket.
-These activities run the gamut from visiting the Storywalk ® in Fisherman’s Park to finding a new recipe and making it for a friend or family member (or pet, I suppose, if you wanted to make some DOG treats).
+Participants who complete 15 of this summer’s activities will be entered into a drawing for a $50 school supply basket.
+The activities run the gamut from visiting the StoryWalk ® in Fisherman’s Park to trying a new recipe and sharing it with a friend or family member.
 Community Adventure can be completed alone, as a family, or with a group of friends.
 It’s all about having fun and getting to know your community!
-Community Adventure will be available on Beanstack or as a physical list at the library.
+Community Adventure will be available on the library website or the Beanstack app.
+Paper copies will be available at the library.

-Storytime will be back to twice a week.
-On Wednesdays, join us in the Pressley Meeting Room and on Fridays in FISHerman’s Park.
-Ms. Carmen may even convince some of the police officers to join us for Storytime with a Cop!
+In June, we will have Storytime twice a week.
+On Wednesdays, join us in the Pressley Meeting Room and on Fridays, we’re down at FISHerman’s Park.
+Ms. Carmen may even convince some of the Bastrop police officers to join us for Storytime with a Cop!
 Look for those dates on the calendars that will be available in mid-May on our website and at the library.

 LEGO Club will continue to meet virtually on Zoom to provide a safe environment for participants.
 There will still be lots of opportunities for kids to show off their CREATURE creations and have social time together.
 You can sign-up to receive notice of LEGO Club challenges via email here.

 Crafters Anonymous will continue to meet in-person in the Pressley Meeting Room on third Tuesdays at 6:30 p.m.
 Cary has some creative ideas up her sleeves for PAWticipants, so make sure you save your spot as registration is limited to 10.
-To sign up, call or stop in the library the Thursday before the program (i.e. June 10 and July 15) and
+To sign up, call or visit the library the Thursday before the program (i.e. June 10 and July 15).

-MULE want to mark Tuesday, June 1st on your calendars so that you don’t forget to stop in at the library to register for Summer Reading 2021!
+It’s going to be a fun summer, so MULE want to mark Tuesday, June 1st on your calendars!
+Drop by the library to register for Tails & Tales Summer Reading 2021!
+It will be PAWSitiviely great!

 Are you perpetually busy?
-Or maybe you’re still being super careful about social distancing and don’t want to see people in-person?
+Or maybe you’re still being super careful about social distancing and activities?
 Or maybe you’re antisocial?
-Or your couch is more comfortable than a hard folding-chair at the library?
+Or your couch is more comfortable than the meeting room chairs at the library?
 Any way you swing it, we have a new book club for you: Laid-Back Book Club!

-There is one book per month, but you don’t have to read that book that month.
-If you read the May book in August, go back and find the posts from May about that book and add your two cents.
-If you only think the June book looks interesting, just read the June book now and participate in those discussions in June.
-And so on!
+There is one book per month, but you can read them in any order.
+If you read the May book in August, go back and find the posts from May to add your two cents.
+If you think just the June book looks interesting, only read the June book and participate in those discussions.
+This should be stress-free and as the name suggests… laid back!

 Without further ado, here are the books for this summer’s Laid-Back Book Club: